dino6/lualatex-sitelen-pona/README.md

 `\sitelen{*}` writes the sitelen symbol provided as an argument, which works in both text and math mode (though in math mode it is equivalent to `\text{\sitelen{*}}`).
 The argument has to be lower case and an exact match to the symbol's name.

-This package was made for and tested with LuaLaTex.
+This package was made for and tested with LuaLaTeX.
 I am not sure if the way other engines handle Unicode characters is compatible with this package.

 # Usage
 * Install Jack Humbert's `sitelen-pona-pona.otf` font on your machine or include the file in your LaTeX project's directory.